Nginx Plus

 In the logs pipeline, Sumo Logic Distribution for OpenTelemetry Collector collects logs written to standard out and forwards them to another instance of Sumo Logic Distribution for OpenTelemetry Collector, which enriches metadata and sends logs to Sumo Logic.

-Collect Logs for Nginx Plus in Kubernetes environment
+Collect logs for Nginx Plus in Kubernetes environment

-Nginx Plus app supports the default access logs and error logs format.
+The Nginx Plus app supports the default access logs and error logs format.

 - Before you can configure Sumo Logic to ingest logs, you must configure the logging of errors and processed requests in both Nginx Open Source and Nginx Plus.
 For instructions, refer to the Configuring Logging documentation.